Peter Stastny / Peter Lehmann (Eds.): Alternatives Beyond

 |

-inspired by Marius Romme, Sandra Escher and Ron Coleman; was
+Klafki, inspired by Marius Romme, Sandra Escher and Ron

-was its chairperson for seven years.
-Since 2003, she was a
+chairperson for seven years.
+Since 2003, she was a board-member

-(BPE; Federal Association of [ex-] Users and Survivors
+Association of [ex-] Users and Survivors of Psychiatry)

-of Psychiatry) and she was a trainer for (ex-)users and
+and she was a trainer for (ex-)users and survivors of psychiatry,

-she offered training on such topics as how to deal with hearing
+on such topics as how to deal with hearing voices, self-help,

 Stimmen Quälgeister und Schutzengel.
 Texte einer